 Like the vast majority of state funded primary schools, Pensford delivers The Early Years Foundation Stage Curriculum and The National Curriculum.
 However, we are at an exciting time in our curriculum development because we are in the process of building a rolling programme of topics that will deliver the curriculum to our mixed age classes according to our vision of "a cutting-edge curriculum with Pensford at its heart" .
 We would love to show you more of how this is developing in practice.
-You can browse this section of the website here, visit our class pages or (best of all) contact us to arrange a visit.
+You can see an overview of the topics in the two-year programme here, visit our class pages or (best of all) contact us to arrange a visit.

 While our curriculum undergoes its development, we have posted a copy of how when each national curriculum objective will be covered by both subject and year group.
 You can access that spreadsheet here.

 You can also access the long-term plans for each class through its class page.

 Some skills are essential to progress and underpin all others.
 We strive to strengthen and extend pupils' achievement in the areas of reading, speaking and listening, writing and mathematics.
 We believe that success in these areas is the key to academic achievement and attainment in all others.